-A long, long time ago in a life far away I would read about writing.
+A long, long time ago in a life far away I would read about writing and creativity.
 How to write was one thing, what to write was another.

 I attended workshops, which were great.
 Workshop leaders are always encouraging and you learn from other writers even when their genres are alien.
 Mostly I read and I practiced.